joannaWebDev/joannaWebDev/README.md

 <h2>About Me</h2>

 <p>
-My expertise lies in harnessing the power of Vue and Typescript to create convenient, fast, and beautiful interfaces.
-In addition to my proficiency in Vue, I have extensive experience in React.
-I actively stay abreast of industry trends and best practices through LinkedIn Learning, constantly refining my skills.
+My expertise lies in harnessing the power of Vue, React and Typescript to create convenient, fast, and beautiful interfaces.
+I actively stay abreast of industry trends and best practices through LinkedIn Learning, Udemy courses, constantly refining my skills.
 Furthermore, I consistently engage in personal projects, leveraging my knowledge to explore new concepts and technologies.
 </p>

 <p>